abdallahade1/ConceptCatch/README.md

 uvicorn src.app:app --reload --port 8000
 ```

----

 ## GenAI Tools Used
 - **ChatGPT**

----

 ## Generative AI Usage Examples

 ### Example 1: Debugging LangChain Memory Error
 **Prompt Used:**
-> I'm using LangChain memory to remember the question, the student's previous answer, and the AI feedback when handling a follow-up question...
+I'm using LangChain memory to remember the question, the student's previous answer, and the AI feedback when handling a follow-up question.
+I want the LLM to be aware of the original question to generate similar practice questions if requested.
+I encountered the following error: *ValueError: One input key expected, got ['followup_format_instructions', 'prev_question']*.
+This happens when I include prev_question in the LLM chain.

 **AI Solution:**
 The AI explained that `ConversationBufferMemory` expects one input key and advised using an f-string instead of placeholder variables.
 This resolved the multi-input key error and enabled dynamic prompt generation.

 ### Example 2: Debugging Asynchronous API Initialization and Environment Configuration in FastAPI